 This section details how to modify your existing CloudFormation templates manually.
 If you would like an automated approach, please skip to the next subsection.

-In order for your existing CloudFormation templates to make use of the new resource provider, there needs to exist a mechanism for CloudFormation to reference that resource provider.
+In order for your existing CloudFormation templates to make use of the new lookup plugin, there needs to exist a mechanism for CloudFormation to reference that lookup plugin.
 This can be done by introducing the densify infrastructure resource into your template.

 DensifyResourceProvider: